 The University of Memphis Finish Line Program

-The UofM Finish Line Program targets students who previously attended the University of Memphis and have completed 90 or more credit hours but have regrettably had to abandon their dreams of completing a college degree.
+The UofM Finish Line Program assists students who have completed 90 or more credit hours but have regrettably had to abandon their dreams of completing a college degree.
 Many have demonstrated the ability to be successful in college and are within a single academic year of successful graduation (i.e. 30 hours).
 Yet the primary reason for withdrawal at 90+ hours is exhausted financial aid and related external situations, such as needing to work full-time to support a family.

 To qualify for our program, students must: